MinasXir/static-page-builder/README.md

 # static-page-builder
-A tool that helps you build static html-css pages-prototypes without coding.
+A tool build with vannila javascript, that helps you create static html-css pages-prototypes without coding.